Xerrex/Xerrex.github.io/README.md

 # Xerrex.github.io
-This a repository for my github pages visit [here to view](https://xerrex.github.io/)
+This a repository for Xerrex's Portfolio page. visit [here to view](https://xerrex.github.io/)